 Opening May 22, 4-7pm

-May 22 - June 28, Scenic Hudson’s River Center, Beacon, NY
+May 22 - June 28, Scenic Hudson’s River Center,8 Long Dock Road, Beacon, NY, Hours Fri/Sat/Sun 12-7pm or by appointment eve@soonisnow.org

 In March and April 2026, the Food Studio Collective, led by curator Sayantan Maitra Boka and the Rangabelia Mahila Industrial Cooperative Society, a women-led cooperative that tackles poverty and empowers women, held an exchange of ideas and art workshops.
 Women made batik saris from their original drawings of fishes and greens inspired by conversations on climate’s impact on food sources, and their knowledge on how to survive and thrive.
-They also made paper from local plants and produced hand-crafted cookbooks of their recipes.
+They also made paper from local plants and produced hand-crafted books that include their recipes.
 By translating culinary, fishing and agricultural narratives into experimental textiles and books, this project imagines women-led models of resilience.

 Two Special Workshops:

-Saturday, May 23, 1 - 5pm
+Saturday, May 23, 1 - 5pm - SOLD OUT

-ROOTS & RESIST: Traditional Batik wth Natural Dyes with textile artists Drishti Jaggi and Disha Dhadiwal.
+ROOTS & RESIST: Traditional Batik wth Natural Dyeswith textile artists Drishti Jaggi and Disha Dhadiwal.
 Participants will learn the fundamentals of batik, explore natural dye processes, and create their own unique textile pieces.
 Accompanied by Bengali savory snacks prepared with local greens and chai presented by Aditi Goswami of Calcutta Kitchens, Kingston, NY.

 REGISTER HERE (limited to 20 participants)